-100 Greatest Gangster Films: Charley Varrick, #78
+100 Greatest Gangster Films: Charley Varrick, #78 - California Literary Review

 But there are several other keepers as well.

 We especially liked Michael’s response to his son Anthony during their argument over Anthony’s decision to leave law school and pursue a career as a singer.
-Anthony tells his father he loves him, but doesn’t want to be part of his world.
+Anthony tells his father he loves him but doesn’t want to be part of his world.

 “I have bad memories,” he says.